grafana/writers-toolkit/docs/sources/write/style-guide/write-for-developers/index.md

 To format code examples, use the following guidelines.

-#### Configure syntax highlighting
+#### Highlight syntax

-In Markdown, an info string after the first three backticks is used to describe the language contained within.
+In Markdown, an info string after the first three backticks describes the language contained within.
-The website uses this information for syntax highlighting.
+The website uses this information to apply syntax highlighting to code examples.

-To configure syntax highlighting for a JSON code example, refer to the following Markdown example:
+The following Markdown sets the info string to `json`:

 ````markdown
 ```json